Sabah Homasi: Return to Bellator

 In April 2019, Homasi announced that he had signed a contract with Bellator.
 In his promotional return, Homasi knocked out Micah Terrill in 17 seconds at Bellator 225 on August 24, 2019.

 Homasi was next expected to face Paul Daley at Bellator 232 on October 26, 2019.
 However, he withdrew from the bout due to injury and was replaced by Saad Awad.
 The bout was then rescheduled to take place at Bellator 241 on March 13, 2020, but the whole event was eventually cancelled due to the prevailing COVID-19 pandemic.

 Homasi next faced Curtis Millender on August 7, 2020 at Bellator 243.
 He won the fight via unanimous decision.

 Homasi faced Bobby Voelker October 29, 2020 at Bellator 250.
 He won the fight via flying knee in the second round.
 Subsequently, Homasi signed a multi-fight contract with the promotion.

 Homasi was rescheduled for the third time to face Paul Daley on April 16, 2021 at Bellator 257.
 Homasi lost the bout in the second round via TKO after Daley survived getting dropped by Homasi in the first round.

 Homasi faced Andrey Koreshkov on August 13, 2021 at Bellator 264.
 He lost the bout via unanimous decision.

 Homasi faced Jaleel Willis on January 29, 2022 at Bellator 273.
 He won the bout via arm-triangle choke in the first round.

 As the first fight of his new multi-fight contract, Homasi faced Maycon Mendonça at Bellator 282 on June 24, 2022.
 He won the bout after knocking Maycon out in the first round.

 Homasi faced Brennan Ward on February 4, 2023 at Bellator 290.
 Homasi lost by technical knockout in the second round, getting dropped with a head kick and finished with ground and pound.

+Homasi faced Levan Chokheli on September 23, 2023 at Bellator 299.
+He lost the fight via front kick knockout in the first round.

+On January 23, 2024, he announced that he was no longer with the promotion.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Homasi made his Bare Knuckle Fighting Championship debut against Eduardo Peralta on December 21, 2024 at BKFC on DAZN: Hollywood, FL.
+He won by knockout in the second round.

+Homasi faced Jonny Tello on April 4, 2025 at BKFC 71 Dubai: Day 1.
+He lost the fight by unanimous decision.